Arina-W/Finding-Lane-Lines/README.md

 ## Writeup Report : Project 1/9

-### In this project, I used the tools learned in the lesson to identify lines on the road.
-I developed a pipeline on a series of invidual images, and later applied the result to a set of video streams.
+### In this project, I developed a pipeline on a series of individual images, and later applied the result to a set of video streams.

 ---